Cerebras/modelzoo/modelzoo/transformers/pytorch/t5/README.md

 ## Key features from CSoft platform

-* T5 models support [Variable Tensor Shape (VTS)](https://docs.cerebras.net/en/latest/pytorch-docs/pytorch-vts.html) configurations.
+* In [Layer Pipelined execution](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode), T5 models support [Variable Tensor Shape (VTS)](https://docs.cerebras.net/en/latest/wsc/general/sparse-input.html) configurations.
 At a high-level, this means that we can take advantage of Cerebras hardware's differences from GPU's to perform operations on different sized sequences in parallel, without requiring padding tokens.
 This reduces the amount of time spent on computations that are never used in the end.
-For more details, see [\[4\]](https://www.cerebras.net/software/increasing-model-throughput-with-variable-tensor-shape-computations/) and [\[5\]](https://docs.cerebras.net/en/latest/pytorch-docs/pytorch-vts.html).
+For more details, see [\[4\]](https://www.cerebras.net/software/increasing-model-throughput-with-variable-tensor-shape-computations/).
 To run either model with VTS, simply add `enable_vts: True` to the `model` section of the configuration YAML file for a training run.
 * T5 currently support pipeline execution mode, in which the entire model is loaded onto the Wafer-Scale Engine (WSE) and data streams across the layers.
 See [\[6\]](https://docs.cerebras.net/en/latest/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode) for further details.